 The U.S.'s heritage began in Philadelphia with a concentration of key events in the area that is now Independence National Historical Park.
 The U.S. Constitution was written there, and the Declaration of Independence was signed and presented to the citizenry on that historic plaza.
 Following the adoption of the Declaration of Independence in 1776 and ratification of the U.S. Constitution in 1788, the city served as the nation's capital from 1790 until 1800, while Washington D.C. was under construction, and the infant U.S. Senate, the House of Representatives and the Supreme Court all met on that block.

 During the 19th century, the city grew, annexing parts of the countryside, including Fairmount Park—where wealthy Philadelphians built beautiful mansions to escape yellow fever.

 The city also became an industrial force in the early 1900s, but its industrial growth began to decline after World War II.
 Philadelphia experienced a cultural resurgence in the 1970s, spurred in part by the country's 1976 bicentennial celebration.
 The city still pursues its renewal programs in neighborhoods such as Old City, which booms with burgeoning residential property, shops and cultural venues.

-Philadelphia's historical legacy continues to attract tourists even as it benefits from an infusion of new business and economic energy, thanks to the high-tech and pharmaceutical industries.
+Philadelphia's historical legacy continues to attract tourists even as it benefits from an infusion of new business and economic energy, thanks to the tech and pharmaceutical industries.
 The local economy holds its own among the nation's major cities.